Elan Language Reference

 Abstract Function Method

-Statement Instructions
+Statement instructions

-Statement instructions (also referred to simply as ‘statements’) are located within ‘methods’.
+Statement instructions (also sometimes referred to simply as ‘statements’) are located within ‘methods’.
 Some of these statements may contain other statements.

 Assert statement